1744 White Alto

 1744 White Alto is a 2022 Indian Malayalam-language comedy crime drama film written and directed by Senna Hegde.
 The film stars Sharaf U Dheen, Rajesh Madhavan and Vincy Aloshious in the lead roles.
 The film got negative reviews and became a box office bomb.

 Plot

-Vijayan, a lowlife, gets himself involved in a case of mistaken identity.
+Vijayan, a lowlife, gets involved in a case of mistaken identity.
 His car gets swapped with that of two small-time crooks.
-With the local police, Mahesh and his team hot on their tails, a fun-filled cat-and-mouse chase ensues.
+With the local police, and the criminals in pursuit, a cat-and-mouse chase ensues.